OSGeo/PROJ/docs/source/apps/cs2cs.rst

     List of all ellipsoids that can be selected with the *+ellps* parameters.

+.. option:: -lm

+    List of hard-coded prime meridians that can be selected with the *+pm* parameter.
+Note that this list is no longer updated, and some values may conflict with other sources.

 .. option:: -lu

     List of all distance units that can be selected with the *+units* parameter.